Peter Chung Soon-taick: Early life

 Chung was born on 5 August 1961 in Daegu, South Korea.
-After graduating from the Department of Industrial Chemistry at Seoul National University's College of Engineering in 1984, he transferred to the Songsin Theological Campus in the Catholic University of Korea, after which he entered the novitiate of the Order of Discalced Carmelites of Korea in May 1986.
+In 1983 he began his studies in the Department of Industrial Chemistry at Seoul National University's College of Engineering, earning his degree in 1986.
+He studied at the Songsin Theological Campus of the Catholic University of Korea.
+He entered the novitiate of the Order of Discalced Carmelites of Korea from 1986 to 1992.
 On 25 January 1992, he took his perpetual vows.